moosicse/Documents/Software Development Document/Software Requirement Document.md

 ## 2.5 User Objectives

 The user objective is to recommend music to users based on their moods when using the platform.
-We need to judge users’ emotion based on their facial expression when logging in and match their moods with the music of different styles.
-We do not have to implement the facial mood recognition neural network from scratch, because there are already many matrue API and code on Internet.
+We need to judge users’ emotion based on their facial expression when logging in and match their moods with the music of different styles. *We do not have to implement the facial mood recognition neural network from scratch, because there are already many mature API and code on Internet.*

 ## 2.6 General Constraints